Handbook home

 Fees | Look up fees |

 Administrative law regulates the relationship between the state and its people, in other words, the relationship between the government and the governed.
-In particular, it regulates the powers and procedures of the executive branch of government and establishes the mechanisms for ensuring legality, transparency and accountability in executive decision-making.
+In particular, it regulates the powers and procedures of the executive branch of government and establishes the mechanisms for ensuring legality, transparency, accountability and integrity in executive decision-making.
 This subject completes the core curriculum’s examination of the legal framework of government in Australia.
 In doing so, it builds on and assumes the knowledge gained in all earlier compulsory subjects especially LAWS50024 Principles of Public Law and LAWS50028 Constitutional Law.

-- Reasons for administrative decisions;
+- The provision of reasons for administrative decisions;

-- Merits review and tribunals; and
+- Merits review; and

 - The impact of human rights protection on government powers and administrative law in Victoria.

-- Judicial review of administrative decisions:
+- Judicial review of administrative decisions, including:

-- Avenues of judicial review:
+- Avenues of judicial review of:

 - Commonwealth decisions: the Constitution; the ADJR Act; and the Judiciary Act; and